-In 2000, the increasing number of primate rescue and rehabilitation centers in Africa was collectively caring for thousands of chimpanzees, gorillas, bonobos, and other endangered primates.
-Many leaders of these wildlife protection organizations were facing similar challenges and could benefit by learning from each other, but largely didn’t communicate.
-Conservationists and primatologists arranged a meeting in Uganda to bring them together for the first time.
+In 2000, the increasing number of primate rescue and rehabilitation centers in Africa was collectively caring for hundreds of chimpanzees, gorillas, bonobos, and other endangered primates.
+Many directors and leaders of chimpanzee sanctuaries realized they were facing similar challenges and could benefit by learning from each other, so they arranged a meeting in Uganda to bring them together for the first time.
 The directors of the organizations agreed there was a need for improved ongoing communication, and as a result the Pan African Sanctuary Alliance was formed.
 Although PASA’s headquarters is now in Portland, Oregon and it is a registered nonprofit in the U.S., it was created by the African wildlife centers.

 By launching programs to protect wild primates, working with governments to patrol critical habitat and establish new protected areas, and teaching children and adults about conservation PASA made more of an impact than ever before.
 Law enforcement authorities across Africa increasingly rely on PASA members to give the medical treatment and long-term care for confiscated wildlife that’s essential for the arrests of many wildlife traffickers.

 PASA advocates for our members on an international scale, provides them with vital support, and works closely with them to raise awareness globally about wildlife conservation issues.
 Our model of cooperation has been replicated around the world.
 Today, when primate species are being pushed ever closer to extinction, the need for PASA has never been greater.